RealistikDash/GDPyS/README.md

 # GDPyS
-GDPyS is a Python based Geometry Dash server, which can be used for making Privarte Servers.
+GDPyS is a Python based Geometry Dash server, which can be used for making Private Servers.

 # What works?
 GDPyS is still in **very** early development.
 This means that most things aren't completed and some things may not work as intended.
 So here is what is currently done: